3: The real cybersecurity risks

 If the system(s) they can access contain lots of personal data, you are now in a very serious situation.

 Once they log in to the system, regardless of what they then do, you have a personal data breach.
-The breach needs to be reported to your data protection regulatory (the Data Protection Commission in Ireland) within 72 hours of becoming aware of it.
+The breach needs to be reported to your data protection regulator (the Data Protection Commission in Ireland) within 72 hours of becoming aware of it.

 Gathering answers to a regulator’s detailed questions about the nature of the attack and the scale of data exposed is very expensive and very time consuming.